flpeters/argument_parsing/README.md

 You can define commands by creating simple python dictionaries, parse strings for the defined fields, and receive a structured result.
 The argument parser handles some basic python types, typecasting, missing values, default values, nested lists and tuples, error reporting, and any combination of the above.

 # Installation
-This package is available in PyPI:
+This package is available on [PyPI](https://pypi.org/project/argument-parsing/):
 ```console
 pip install argument-parsing
 ```
-Another way to use this module is to do a local pip install.
+Another way to install this module is to do a local pip install.
 ```console
 git clone git@github.com:flpeters/argument_parsing.git
 cd argument_parsing